 On the road, inconsiderate drivers blow their horns every 24 seconds, make a U-turn at prohibited areas, and rarely give way to other vehicles.
 Just because a poker game is among the few reasons to attract people to join a grieving family is awake, the cards game is reluctantly introduced even against their will.

 Related: Annoying Habits of Many OFWs

 Many Filipinos want to know who is his or their stalkers at social media and install the ‘who are my top viewers’ application which turns out as a link to a malicious website.
-Many Filipinos want to get everybody’s attention to the point that they post clinging to a celebrity in photos, take photos at Starbucks or some luxury item trying to show off their social-climbing skills.
+Many Filipinos want to get everybody’s attention to the point that they post clinging to a celebrity in photos, take photos at Starbucks, or some luxury item trying to show off their social-climbing skills.

 We easily go ballistic whenever the word Filipino is used as dark humor in a script of an American sitcom or a celebrity mocking our “presumed” perfect accent.
-We are quick to call for apologies even if they’re all meant as a joke.
+We are quick to call for apologies, even if they’re all meant as a joke.

 We choose to fight back instead of changing our bad habits.
-That may be a reason we become a common topic of humor.
-We didn’t hear an uproar in Kingston when Stephen Bishop sang “down in Jamaica…lot’s of pretty women…steal your money and break your heart.”
+That may be a reason we have become a common topic of humor.
+We didn’t hear an uproar in Kingston when Stephen Bishop sang, “down in Jamaica…lot’s of pretty women…steal your money and break your heart.”
 He might be considered persona-non-grata if ‘Jamaica’ was replaced with ‘Philippines’.

 Some Filipinos prefer to receive a few hundred pesos, two kilos of rice, or a shirt printed with a mug shot of an aspiring politician in exchange for votes running for office rather than resist temptation and bond together for a better society and governance.

 Or they spend the whole day staring at the television, sending SMS on shows that offer prizes to ‘home text partners’.
-Ironically, to say that OFWs are not lazy is an understatement; overseas Filipinos are among the hardest working people on Earth, taking jobs others would likely ignore.
-One thing that keeps unemployment high: half of the unemployed are not really looking for work.
+Ironically, to say that OFWs are not lazy is an understatement; overseas Filipinos are among the hardest-working people on Earth, taking jobs others would likely ignore.
+One thing that keeps unemployment high: half of the unemployed are not looking for work.
 While not all of them are lazy, certainly the lack of drive to look for a job is partly caused by being lazy.

 Many Filipinos live off talking about the affairs of other people.
-Maybe that’s because it’s a major function of the Filipino culture.
+Maybe that’s because it’s a major function of Filipino culture.
 Who impregnated a neighbor’s teenage daughter?
 A barrio councilor has bad breath.
 The baby of a close friend has a striking resemblance to the family driver.

-No wonder many families are broken, trust lost and friendships gone awry because of people trying to get in the way.
+No wonder many families are broken, trust lost, and friendships gone awry because of people trying to get in the way.
 Proof: tabloids are selling like hotcakes.

 Pass laws that are easily broken: no smoking on jeepneys, no jaywalking on streets, picking flowers in the park, or peeing on fences, trees, or truck tires.
 Even wearing prescribed attire (‘please wear semi-formal wear’) when attending wedding ceremonies becomes challenging to follow.